houguagua/gitskills/readme.txt

-Creating a new branch is quick & simple;
+Creating a new branch is quick;
-Ignore this file;
-o
-o
 o
 o
 o